GitLeeRepo/PythonNotes/SciPyNotes.md

 # Overview

-Notes on the NumPy package
+Notes on the SciPy Stack and its associated packages

 # References